allenai/alexafsm/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/alexafsm.git

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper and Python 3 installed, this is how you set up your fork for local development:
+Assuming you have virtualenvwrapper and Python 3.6 installed, this is how you set up your fork for local development on Mac or linux:

-        $ mkvirtualenv alexafsm
+        $ mkvirtualenv alexafsm -p `which python3.6`
         $ cd alexafsm/
         $ python setup.py develop

+   On other operating systems, replace ``which python3.6`` with the path to your Python 3.6 interpreter.

 4. Create a branch for local development: